 Now, small business owners are learning how to use the many tools they have for creating a successful marketing budget.

 But the number of resources, steps, and examples available to them can make things confusing.
 What if I don’t have enough money?
-What if the money I do have gets wasted?
+What if the money I do have gets wasted on something ineffective?

-We’ve done some research and talked to a real-life small business owner to help answer these exact questions.
+We’ve done the research and interviewed a real-life small business owner to help answer these exact questions.

 Why Do I Need a Marketing Budget for My Small Business?

-For those of you who cringe at the idea of spending money on marketing, we totally get it.
-Wading through dozens of marketing options can feel overwhelming when you already have other business expenses.
+For those who cringe at the idea of spending money on marketing, we get it.
+Wading through dozens of marketing options can feel overwhelming when you already have so many additional business expenses to consider.

 Allocating funds for a marketing plan may seem confusing, but it’s essential for career longevity.
 Below are the 6 steps you need to understand and create a successful marketing budget for your small business.